Toy Story 4: Accolades

 At the 92nd Academy Awards, Toy Story 4 received a nomination for Best Original Song and won Best Animated Feature.
 The film's other nominations include six Annie Awards, a British Academy Film Award, a Critics' Choice Movie Award (which it won), and a Golden Globe Award.

-Controversy

-A scene from the film briefly shows a couple of lesbian mothers with a child at a kindergarten orientation.
-This prompted One Million Moms, a conservative group in the United States, to call for a boycott of Toy Story 4.

 Post-release

 Sequel

-A sequel, Toy Story 5, is scheduled to be released on June 19, 2026.
+A sequel, Toy Story 5, was released on June 19, 2026.

 Short film

 A short film titled Lamp Life reveals Bo Peep's whereabouts between leaving and reuniting with Woody.
 The short was released on Disney+ on January 31, 2020.

 Series

 A 10-episode short-form educational series, Forky Asks a Question, debuted exclusively on the Disney+ streaming service upon its launch on November 12, 2019.
 It focuses mainly on Forky, but other Toy Story characters such as Rex, Hamm, Trixie, Buttercup, and Mr. Pricklepants also make appearances.

 Lawsuit

-Evel Knievel's son Kelly and K&K Promotions sued Disney and Pixar in September 2020 for using his father's likeness without permission to the character Duke Caboom.
-On September 23, 2021, the judge dismissed the case and stated "Duke Caboom is not a carbon copy of Evel Knievel minus a few details, The Duke Caboom action figure is a representation of Disney's expression in the film and not an attempt to imitate Evel Knievel."
+Disney and Pixar were sued by Kelly Knievel and K&K Promotions in September 2020 in a suit alleging that the character Duke Caboom represents creative use of Evel Knievel's likeness without permission.
+On September 23, 2021, the judge dismissed the case with the statement, "Duke Caboom is not a carbon copy of Evel Knievel minus a few details, The Duke Caboom action figure is a representation of Disney's expression in the film and not an attempt to imitate Evel Knievel."